What Are Anchor Tags in HTML?

 Are Anchor Links Good for User Experience?

-When readers land on a page, they want to know instantly if the information it contains is useful or relevant to their search.
+When readers land on a page, they want to know whether the information is useful or relevant to their search query.

 Are Anchor Links Good for SEO?

 Google can also include anchor links in your page’s search snippet.